lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 ### Understanding the Schema

 The schema is split into a number of distinct parts, for this excercise we will concentrate on the parts that affect queries.
-We will address the rest of the schema in later sections of the workshop
+We will address the rest of the schema in later sections of the workshop.

 ### Types

 Types are GraphQL objects and define the data, GraphQL has native types and allows us to define our own.
 For this workshop we have modelled our domain into the Company and Stock Types shown below.
 Copy the following into the schemas areas to add the Company and Stock Types.

+__Copy the following into the Schema window - ( replace anything else that is already there )__

 ```tsx
 type Company {